 “It just shows you the kind of trust Mike and Brandon have in us,” Akin said.
 “They want to see what we can do.
 That’s exciting because there’s a lot of motivation there from where I am just trying to get my foot in the door — and then the other guys going from Double-A to Triple-A. It’s exciting because there are a lot of opportunities and a lot of guys see that.
 It’s motivating.”

-“It should be fun getting back to normal,” Akin said.
-“The rumor is we’ll have some fans there.
-That will add more energy to the ballpark.
+“It should be fun getting back to normal,” Akin said. “… That will add more energy to the ballpark.
 I am just looking forward to the 2021 season.”